AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_restful_contact.md

 ## Removing a contact

-Removes the user from the contact list.
+This method removes the user from the contact list.

+For each App Key, the call frequency limit of this method is 100 per second.

 ### HTTP request